mathieuelisa/Ichibban-MERN-stack/README.md

 yarn start
 ```

-5. Upload your pictures, add descriptions and manage your items
+5. Upload your pictures, add descriptions and manage your items.